BECOMING A BELIEVER

 Do you baptize children?

 We do baptize children.
 If your child is asking questions & is curious about salvation, we encourage you to speak with your child and then you and your child meet with our pastor.
-We want to ensure that your child understand the meaning of baptism before choosing to experience it.
+We want to ensure that your child understands the meaning of baptism before choosing to experience it.

 What about infant baptism?